Polyakov's formulation of $2d$ bosonic string theory: Geometric background and Green functions

 of $g$, there exists a unique metric $g_0=e^{\varphi_0}g$ of scalar curvature $K_{g_0}=-2$.
 For a metric $\hat{g}=e^{\varphi}g$, one has the relation

 where $\Delta_g=d^*d$ is the non-negative Laplacian (here $d$ is exterior derivative and $d^*$ its adjoint).
 Finding $\varphi_0$ is achieved by minimizing the following functional

-and taking $\varphi_0$ to be the function where $F(\varphi)$ is minimum at $\varphi=\varphi_0$.
+and taking $\varphi_0$ to be the function such that $F(\varphi)$ is minimum at $\varphi=\varphi_0$.
 We will embed this functional into a more general one, depending on three parameters, called \emph{Liouville functional}: let $\gamma ,Q,\mu>0$ and define

 When $Q=2/\gamma$ and $\pi\mu\gamma^2=1$, we can write $S_L(g,\varphi)=\frac{1}{2\gamma^2\pi}F(\gamma\varphi)$.
 In fact, if $\hat{g}=e^{\omega}g$ for some $\varphi$, the functional $S_L$ satisfies the relation